Disorder, entropy and harmonic functions: Linearly growing harmonic functions on the infinite cluster of percolation

 (where as usual we in fact take the point of the infinite cluster closest to $un$ and check whether it is bad).
-Since the measure of $B_n$ is $\le C\e$, we see that, except for a set of measure $\le C\e$ every $u\in\R^d$ with $|u|\le\lambda$ satisfies that $un$ is good for infinitely many $n$.
-But $\e$ (both for the error and for the measure of the bad set) was arbitrary.
-Taking $\e\to 0$ and then $\lambda\to\infty$ we see that for almost every $u\in\R^d$ there is a sequence $n_k'=n_k'(u)$ (a subsequence of $n_k$) such that \begin{enumerate} \item The Gaussian estimates hold for $X_{n_k'}$ started from $un_k'$ \item The L\'evy-Prokhorov distance between $X_{(n'_k)^2 t}/n'_k$ started from $un'_k$ and Brownian motion started from $u$ goes to zero. \end{enumerate} Using again the equivalence of L\'evy-Prokhorov convergence and weak convergence we get that random walk started from $un'_k$ converges to Brownian motion started from $u$.
+Since the measure of $B_n$ is smaller than $ C\varepsilon$, we see that, except for a set of measure smaller than $ C\varepsilon$, every $u\in\R^d$ with $|u|\le\lambda$ satisfies that $un_k$ is good for infinitely many $n_k$ (it does not matter that $n_k$ itself depends on the environment here).
+But $\varepsilon$ (both for the error and for the measure of the bad set) was arbitrary.
+Taking $\varepsilon\to0$ and then $\lambda\to\infty$ we see that for almost every $u\in\R^d$ there is a sequence $ n_k'=n_k'(u)$ (a subsequence of $n_k$) such that: \begin{longlist}[1.] \item[1.]
+The Gaussian estimates hold for $X_{n_k'}$ started from $un_k'$. \item[2.]
+The L\'evy--Prokhorov distance between $X_{(n_k')^2 t}/n'_k$ started from $un'_k$ and Brownian motion started from $u$ goes to zero. \end{longlist} Using again the equivalence of L\'evy--Prokhorov convergence and weak convergence we get that random walk started from $un'_k$ converges to Brownian motion started from $u$.
 We can now repeat the argument that led to \eqref{eq:from0} literally and get

 for almost every $u$.
-Since $\tilde h$ is continuous, this in fact holds everywhere.
-Since $t$ was arbitrary, $\tilde h(B_t)$ is a continuous martingale, from any starting point.
+Since $\ell$ is continuous, this in fact holds everywhere.
+Since $t$ was arbitrary, $\ell(B_t)$ is a continuous martingale, from any starting point.

-The theorem is now proved.
-Using the strong Markov property we get that $\tilde h(u)$ is equal to its average over a sphere of arbitrary radius around $u$, in other words, we have established the mean-value property hence $\tilde h$ is harmonic. \end{proof}
+The lemma is now proved.
+Using the strong Markov property we get that $\ell(u)$ is equal to its average over a sphere of arbitrary radius around $u$, in other words, we have established the mean-value property hence $\ell$ is (continuously) harmonic and has a linear bound.
+It is well known that harmonic functions with at most linear growth on $\mathbb R^d$ are the affine maps (take the partial derivative along one direction, it is a bounded harmonic map on $\mathbb R^d$, and thus a constant map). \end{pf}

+\begin{pf*}{Proof of Theorem~\ref{dimension linear}} Let $d\ge2$.
+The constant functions on $\omega$ are obviously harmonic.
+The projections of $x+\chi(x)$ where $\chi$ is the corrector (see Theorem~\ref{corrector}) on each coordinate provide us with $d$ linearly independent functions.
+These functions have linear growth.
+Therefore, the space of linear growth harmonic functions is at least $(d+1)$-dimensional.
+Thus we need to show that any harmonic function of linear growth is of the form $h(x+\chi(x))$.